 The Board of Trustees reviews the Academy's Reserve Policy annually.
-The Board of Trustees has determined that the appropriate level of free reserves should be at least £750,000 more than one month's payroll.

-The reason for this reserve is to provide sufficient working capital and a cushion to deal with unexpected emergencies.
-Repairs, maintenance and development projects may be factored into future reviews of the reserves policy.
+The Board of Trustees has determined that the appropriate level of free reserves should be £500,000.
+The reason for this reserve is to provide sufficient working capital and some cushion to deal with unexpected emergencies.